GeorgeLeePatterson/clickhouse-datafusion/REQUIRED_READING.md

 ## Critical Information for Working with DataFusion and ClickHouse-DataFusion

-### 0. Core Development Principles

-**Fact gathering must be done with the SAME underlying pieces that are used for RECOGNITION during transformation.**

-This means:
-- Alias generation must use a shared function between collection and transformation phases
-- Function matching must use identical normalization logic
-- Table reference handling must be consistent throughout
-- No ad-hoc string manipulations or brittle comparisons
-- If collection generates an alias one way, transformation MUST recognize it the same way

-**Follow what seems to be the theme of doing this properly: fact gathering must be done with the same underlying pieces that are used for RECOGNITION during transformation.**

 ### 1. Source Code Locations
 - **DataFusion's source code**: Located at `../datafusion`
 - **datafusion-federation's source code**: Located at `../datafusion-federation`